Skip to content

 Key arguments

-• model_name: registry alias or full Hugging Face id.
+• model_name: registry alias, full Hugging Face id, or local model directory.
 Use openmed.list_models() if you need auto-discovery.

 • aggregation_strategy: forwarded to the HF pipeline. simple (default) yields grouped tokens; None keeps raw tokens.